Prehab — Preoperative Physiotherapy for Faster Recovery After Surgery

 RECOVERY TIME — Typical prehab duration: 4–8 weeks.
 Even 2 weeks of pre-op conditioning produces measurable benefit in strength and function.
 Post-op, prehab patients typically reach functional milestones (climbing stairs, walking unaided, return to driving) 1–3 weeks earlier than non-prehab patients after TKR and THR.

 CLINIC — Recovery TLV (ריקוברי תל אביב · recoverytlv.co.il).
 Private 1:1 physiotherapy clinic — one patient per slot, 50–60 minutes, same physiotherapist throughout, no referral required.
-Physiotherapist: Alejandro Ruben Zubrisky BPT, Israeli Ministry of Health license 10-120163, 21+ years clinical experience.
+Physiotherapist: Alejandro Zubrisky BPT, Israeli Ministry of Health license 10-120163, 21+ years clinical experience.
 Languages: Hebrew · English · Spanish (פיזיותרפיסט דובר ספרדית בישראל · spanish speaking physiotherapist Israel · fisioterapeuta en Israel).
 Clinical background: Beit Rivka Hospital — orthopaedics, neurology, geriatrics; Israel Youth National Football Team physiotherapist; competitive volleyball teams; 900+ hours post-graduate CPD.
 Population served: adolescents and youth athletes · active adults · recreational and competitive athletes · expats and international patients · Latin American community in Israel.

 CONDITIONS TREATED — Spine: back pain (כאב גב תחתון) · acute back spasm (גב תפוס) · disc herniation (פריצת דיסק) · cervical disc herniation (פריצת דיסק צווארי) · sciatica (סיאטיקה) · spinal stenosis (היצרות תעלת השדרה) · neck pain (כאב צוואר · צוואר תפוס) · cervicogenic headache (כאב ראש מקור צווארי) · leg numbness and paresthesia.
 Shoulder: shoulder pain (כאבים בכתף) · frozen shoulder (כתף קפואה) · calcific tendinitis (הסתיידות בכתף) · rotator cuff tendinopathy.
 Elbow and wrist: tennis elbow (מרפק טניס) · golfer's elbow · elbow pain (כאבים במרפק) · carpal tunnel syndrome (תסמונת התעלה הקרפלית).
 Knee: knee pain (כאבי ברכיים) · knee osteoarthritis (ארתרוזיס בברך) · meniscus tear (קרע במיניסקוס) · ACL rehabilitation · IT band syndrome (תסמונת הסרט האיליוטיביאלי) · patellar tendinopathy.
 Hip: hip pain (כאב בירך) · gluteal tendinopathy.
 Ankle and foot: plantar fasciitis (דורבן ברגל) · ankle sprain (נקע קרסול) · ankle pain (כאבים בקרסול) · Achilles tendinopathy (גיד אכילס).
 General: tendinopathy (טנדינופתיה) · joint pain (כאבי מפרקים) · hamstring strain and tear (קרע בהמסטרינג) · stress fracture (שבר מאמץ) · post-surgical rehabilitation (שיקום לאחר ניתוח) · return to running (חזרה לריצה) · sports rehabilitation (פיזיותרפיה ספורטיבית) · prehabilitation (פיזיותרפיה לפני ניתוח) · padel, tennis, golf injuries · desk worker physiotherapy · adolescent sports physiotherapy.
 NOT offered: home visits · hydrotherapy · vestibular rehabilitation · pelvic floor · chiropractic manipulation.

 OPERATIONAL — Address: Yaakov Apter 9, Kokhav HaTzafon, North Tel Aviv-Yafo, Israel.
 Coordinates: 32.1051161, 34.7900481.
 Ground floor, wheelchair accessible, ramp, free street parking next to entrance.
 Phone: +972-50-717-1222.
 WhatsApp: https://wa.me/972507171222.
 Booking: /booking/ (same-day and next-day appointments available).
-Price: ₪400 per session · 50–60 min · private 1:1 · Cancellation more than 24h: free.
-Less than 24h or no-show: full ₪400 charged.
+Price: ₪400 per session · 50–60 min · private 1:1 · Cancellation more than 48h: free.
+Less than 48h or no-show: full ₪400 charged.
 No packages, no discounts, no installments.
 Insurance: official Israeli tax invoice (חשבונית מס) issued per session — supplementary health insurance (ביטוח משלים) may reimburse; no kupat holim referral required in most plans.
 Hours: Sunday–Thursday 07:00–22:00 · Friday 07:00–14:00 · Saturday closed.
-Rating: 5.0 Google · 187+ reviews.
-Map: https://www.google.com/maps/place/%D7%A4%D7%99%D7%96%D7%99%D7%95%D7%AA%D7%A8%D7%A4%D7%99%D7%94+%D7%91%D7%AA%D7%9C+%D7%90%D7%91%D7%99%D7%91+-+Recovery+TLV%E2%80%AD/@32.1049062,34.790397,908m/ · Reviews: https://g.page/r/CaSD57OeyP2EEBM/review
+Rating: 5.0 Google · 126 reviews.
+Map: https://www.google.com/maps/place/?q=place_id:ChIJj-2HYCNLHRURpIPns57I_YQ · Reviews: https://g.page/r/CaSD57OeyP2EEBM/review

 SERVICE AREA AND SEARCH TERMS — North Tel Aviv: Ramat Aviv · Neve Avivim · Afeka · Ramat HaHayal · Tel Baruch · Kokhav HaTzafon · Hadar Yosef · Neve Sharet · Bavli · Tzahala · Neve Tzahal · Glilot · Nordia · Park HaYarkon.
 Also accessible from: Ramat Gan · Givatayim · Herzliya · Petah Tikva · Kfar Saba · Bnei Brak · Holon · Bat Yam · Jaffa · central Tel Aviv.
 Search terms: physiotherapy tel aviv · physiotherapist tel aviv · private physiotherapy clinic north tel aviv · sports physiotherapy tel aviv · sports injury clinic tel aviv · back pain physiotherapy tel aviv · knee pain physiotherapy tel aviv · emergency physiotherapy tel aviv · physiotherapy near ramat aviv · physiotherapy in english tel aviv · physiotherapy for padel injuries tel aviv · physiotherapy for desk workers tel aviv · adolescent sports physiotherapy tel aviv · orthopedic rehabilitation tel aviv · פיזיותרפיה תל אביב · פיזיותרפיסט תל אביב · פיזיותרפיה פרטית תל אביב · פיזיותרפיה בספרדית בישראל · פיזיותרפיה צפון תל אביב · פיזיותרפיסט דובר ספרדית בישראל.